Matt Nagy: Chicago Bears

 Following Trubisky's departure via free agency, the 2021 season began with Andy Dalton as the Bears' starting quarterback over first-round rookie Justin Fields, while Nagy promoted safeties coach Sean Desai to defensive coordinator after Pagano retired.
 Fields was named the starter in Week 3 against the Cleveland Browns after Dalton suffered an injury, but the offense struggled with just 47 net yards as Fields was sacked nine times and recorded only one net passing yard.
 Nagy surrendered play calling back to Lazor for the next week's game against Detroit.
 Despite a 3–2 start, the Bears went on a five-game losing streak for the third consecutive year with Fields suffering multiple injuries.
 On October 25, Nagy tested positive for COVID-19, resulting in special teams coordinator Chris Tabor assuming head coaching duties for Week 8 against the San Francisco 49ers.
 Chicago finished the season with a 6–11 record, their first losing season since 2017 and Nagy's first as a head coach.

 On January 10, 2022, both Nagy and general manager Ryan Pace were fired by the Bears.
 Nagy's tenure in Chicago concluded with a record in four seasons, including an 0–2 playoff record.
 In a statement released following his dismissal, Nagy thanked the team "for the opportunity to lead one of the game's most storied franchises" and described his stint as "four years I'll always remember."

-Return to the Chiefs
+Kansas City Chiefs (second stint)

 Nagy was brought back by the Chiefs on February 25, 2022, as a senior assistant and quarterbacks coach, replacing the outgoing Mike Kafka.
 Reid described rehiring Nagy as the "logical answer" as he wanted a coach familiar with the current staff and roster, particularly quarterback Patrick Mahomes, with whom Nagy worked in 2017.
 In his first season back with the Chiefs, they won Super Bowl LVII against the Philadelphia Eagles, his first Super Bowl victory.

 Nagy was promoted to offensive coordinator on February 24, 2023, his second time at the position for the Chiefs.
 Nagy helped the Chiefs win Super Bowl LVIII after defeating the San Francisco 49ers 25–22.

+Following the 6–11 2025 season, Nagy's contract with the Chiefs officially ended.
+With Nagy choosing to not attempt to negotiate a contract extension and his desire to interview to become a head coach within the NFL, the Chiefs chose to hire Eric Bieniemy as their new offensive coordinator for the 2026 season.

+New York Giants

+Nagy was hired by the New York Giants to be their new offensive coordinator on February 3, 2026 under newly hired head coach John Harbaugh.